openharmony/third_party_python/Doc/library/stdtypes.rst

    .. versionadded:: 3.10

-Keys views are set-like since their entries are unique and hashable.
+Keys views are set-like since their entries are unique and :term:`hashable`.
 If all values are hashable, so that ``(key, value)`` pairs are unique and hashable, then the items view is also set-like.
 (Values views are not treated as set-like since the entries are generally not unique.)
 For set-like views, all of the